sashatrubetskoy/west_africa_market_access/README.md

 # Spatial data checklist
 - [ ] border\_crossings.geojson

-    * "border_cost" - if zero, it defaults to WDI.
+    * "border_cost" - if -1, it defaults to WDI.

 - [ ] cities.geojson